 Is there a break during the test?

-Yes, the online, live remote-proctored LSAT includes a 10-minute intermission between the second and third sections.
+Yes, both the online, remotely proctored and in-person modalities of the LSAT include a 10-minute intermission between the second and third sections.
 During the 10-minute intermission, you can leave your testing area to have a snack or use the restroom.
-You will need to check in with your proctor before you can resume testing.
-Please note: If you do not check in before the break is over, your test session will be terminated, and you will need to register for a new LSAT administration.
-You will not receive a refund.
+You must notify your proctor at the start of the intermission, before you leave the view of the camera.

 Additional Breaks for Accommodated Test Takers